This program is intended for healthcare professionals outside the United States only.

 Planning committee

-In addition to the expert faculty Springer Healthcare IME planners and staff include Rachel Goddard, Rebecca Cox, and Lynda Williams.
+In addition to the expert faculty Springer Health+ IME planners and staff include Rachel Goddard, Rebecca Cox, Alexandros Marantzidis, Lucy Piper, and Lynda Williams.
 The planning committee have no financial relationships to disclose.

 All relevant financial relationships of the faculty have been mitigated.